Mdstemm/Mdstemm/README.md

-- 👋 Hi, I’m Mitchell Stemm aka @mdstemm
+- 👋 Hi, I’m Mitch aka @mdstemm
-- I'm studying Computer Science at Kent State Univericty
+- I'm studying Computer Science at Kent State University
 - With a concentration in information security

 <!---